o3de/o3de.org/content/docs/user-guide/editor/editor-automation-examples.md

 if(commentsCount == 1):
     print("Entity has one Mesh component")

-# returns the first mesh component ID, if any
+# returns the first Mesh component ID, if any
 meshSingleComponentOutcome = azlmbr.editor.EditorComponentAPIBus(bus.Broadcast, 'GetComponentOfType', entityId, meshComponentTypeId)

 if (meshSingleComponentOutcome.IsSuccess()):